nexssp/cli/tests/README.md

-nexss test all --onlyErrors # onlyErros show only errors during run, so much less output nexss test languages # This can take long time if it needs to install all compilers nexss test
+nexss test all --onlyErrors # onlyErros show only errors during run, so much less output nexss test languages # This can take long time if it needs to install all compilers nexss test nexss test languages .js .r .pl # now you can select
 ```

 ## Per project